Estimated reading time: 6 minutes

 If turf wars begin and politics become the norm, all kinds of issues develop, taking the focus off of what the church is trying to achieve.

-Balancing each of these tensions is vital to creating a healthy decision-making process, but every decision should line up with the strategy for achieving the church mission.
+Balancing each of these tensions is vital to creating a healthy decision-making process, but every decision should align with the strategy for achieving the church mission.

 Church Bylaws